-Thanks to our proprietary HAT (Harmonic Alignment Technology), VHorns is not just another heavily multisampled instrument - you can play articulations yourself like a player would, with just a MIDI controller (or by drawing in automation)!
-There are no complicated keyswitches involved to play staccatos or anything else, it's just a matter of playing it that way.
+Thanks to our proprietary H.A.T.
+(Harmonic Alignment Technology), VHorns is not just another heavily multi-sampled instrument - you can play articulations exactly like a live player would, with just a mod wheel to control air flow (or even just by drawing in automation).

-We carefully measured the different parameters that change when a player uses vibrato and combined everything into a highly realistic and adjustable vibrato for VHorns.
+We carefully measured the different parameters that change when a brass player uses vibrato and we combined everything into a highly realistic and customizable vibrato for VHorns.

-There are multiple ways to control the vibrato: automatic, automatic depending on time, and completely manually.
+There are multiple ways to control the vibrato: automatic, automatic depending on time, and manually.

-They go from fast note changes to slow bends, with and without extra attack.
-We covered all that and let you choose how to control them.
+These transitions range from lightning fast note changes to extremely slow bends, with and without extra attack.
+We covered everything - and you have complete control.

-The legatos behavior can be adjusted and even randomized for more life-like performances
+The legatos behaviour can be adjusted and even randomized for more life-like performances.

-Recording a horn can be done in various ways and at different positions.
-We used 4 different microphone positions so that you can get the exact sound you want, as if you chose the microphone placement yourself.
+Recording a brass instrument can be done in various ways and at different positions.
+We used 4 different microphone positions so that you can get the exact sound you want, as if you had chosen the microphone placement yourself.

-This can yield even better results when using the "virtual space" which is detailed below.
+This can produce even better results when using the "virtual space”, detailed below.

-You can apply reverb and EQ to completely mix it to your liking.
+You can apply reverb and EQ to mix it completely to your taste.

-The virtual space perfectly reproduces what a real recording of an ensemble would be using convolution.
+The virtual space perfectly replicates a real recording of an ensemble, using convolution.
 When you record a big band, you usually place a pair of microphones in front of the musicians and they naturally take position in the stereo field depending on where they are in the room.

 When using this with multiple tracks, you immediately have the feeling of being in front of a real horns section.

-Just select which one you want from the main interface and start playing.
+Simply select the mute you want in the top right corner of the instrument’s interface and start playing.

 VHorns can be played using a keyboard by selecting the notes on the keyboard and controlling the air flow with a MIDI controller like the modulation wheel or a breath controller.